-Integrating the transition process improves this experience in several ways.
+Integrated solutions for these transitions of care can improve the patient experience in several ways.
 First, the acute facilities are getting live data back from post-acute facilities that can help them make the best decisions for their patients.
 Readmission rates by facility, the average length of stay, and even patient reviews are all items that providers at acute facilities can have on hand to help them make the best decision possible.
 In addition, advanced data analytics can slice this information down even more specifically, only showing outcomes for patients that are most similar to the current patient being discharged.
 For example, a post-acute facility may have an excellent readmission rate overall, but further analysis shows sub-par performance for a particular demographic set of knee-replacement patients.
 With this information, the discharging facility can make the best decision possible for each patient.

 In addition, the post-acute facility has all of the information needed to continue care for the patient upon arrival, leaving out any frustration from patients that may occur from having to re-explain things time and time again to the new facility.

-Post-acute facilities can receive not just clinical information automatically, but also demographics and insurance info for the patients they are receiving.
+Post-acute facilities can receive not just clinical information automatically with integrated solutions, but also demographics and insurance info for the patients they are receiving.
 Insurance information, in particular, can be extremely helpful and potentially save the post-acute facility thousands of dollars in lost revenue that comes from chasing this information down or having impartial information leading to uncovered procedures.

 This is another area that suffers from inefficiencies, often requiring providers to enter this information multiple times in different systems.